adityashrm21/Deep-Learning-Algorithms-Implementation/README.md

 ## Decision Trees

 1. The jupyter notebook [decision_trees_sklearn.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Decision_Trees/decision_trees_sklearn.ipynb) contains an implementation of the decision tree algorithm in Python using scikit-learn.
 The iris dataset is used to make a prediction using decision trees.
+2. The jupyter notebook [decision_trees_scratch.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Decision_Trees/decision_tree_scratch.ipynb) contains an implementation of the decision tree algorithm in Python from scratch using numpy.
+The [Spotify song attribute](https://www.kaggle.com/geomack/spotifyclassification/home) dataset is used to make a prediction using the decision trees and compared with the scikit-learn implementation.

 Sources: